Real observers solving imaginary problems: Introduction

 The first is to give a toy example where a similar phase appears from a computation that one might have naively expected to give a real and positive answer.
 The toy example corresponds to a massive particle propagating in a euclidean rigid sphere with no gravity.

-The second is to include an observer, in the spirit of \cite{Chandrasekaran:2022cip}, and argue that with a suitable interpretation the phase really drops out when we focus on the quantity that is relevant for the computation of the entropy.
-In other words, the factors of $i$ in \nref{EuclPart} are precisely those necessary to cancel against factors of $i$ that appear from two sources, one is related to factors of $i$ in the partition function for the trajectory of the observer and the other is related to a difference between the euclidean path integral and the integral we need to do in order to impose the Hamiltonian constraint.
+The second is to include an observer, in the spirit of \cite{Chandrasekaran:2022cip}, and argue that with a suitable interpretation most of the phase drops out when we focus on the quantity that is relevant for the computation of the entropy.
+In other words, most of the factors of $i$ in \nref{EuclPart} cancel against factors of $i$ that appear from two sources, one is related to factors of $i$ in the partition function for the trajectory of the observer and the other is related to a difference between the euclidean path integral and the integral we need to do in order to impose the Hamiltonian constraint.
+However, there are two factors of $i$ that do not cancel and leave an overall minus sign.

-In summary, the $i$ disappears from a more refined quantity, which is then a good candidate for a state counting interpretation.
+In summary, the factors of $i$ mostly disappears from a more refined quantity, which is then a good candidate for a state counting interpretation.
+Unfortunately, we do not have a good argument for the remaining minus sign.